-It was hard to decide which section to place “influencer” under on our list of online jobs.
+It was hard to decide which section to place “influencer” under on our list of some of the best online jobs.
 However, as taking the perfect Instagram photo is often a big part of it, the “creative” section seemed most appropriate!

-Generally speaking, you visit hotels, resorts, restaurants and beaches, take “aspirational” photos and share your experiences with your online audience.
-Influencers often work directly with brands and are compensated for the online promotion generated.
+Generally speaking, influencers visit hotels, resorts, restaurants and beaches, post “aspirational” photos and share their experiences with their online audience.
+Influencers often work directly with businesses to promote brands and are compensated for the online promotion generated.

-Read this article for a review of a product that can build your Instagram following – and some of my own opinionated views on influencer “culture!”
+Read this post for a review of a product that can build your Instagram following – and some of my own opinionated views on influencer “culture!”

 42. Craft Creator

-As a nutritionist working via the internet, there are lots of different ways to earn money, several of which tie in with the other online jobs on this list.
+As a nutritionist working from home via the internet, there are lots of different ways to make money, several of which tie in with the other online jobs on this list.
 You could create courses, offer one-to-one consultations, or run a niche blog specialising in a particular area of food and nutrition.

 44. Life / Career Coach

 I personally offer coaching to bloggers and writers.
-As an example of the kind of thing people offer, take a look at this page.
+As an example of the kind of thing on offer, take a look at this page.

-Not everyone looking for online jobs wants something full-time.
-With that in mind, here are some online side gigs – perfect for those just after a little extra cash, or as a complement to another job – as part of a portfolio career.
+Not everyone looking for online jobs wants a full-time post.
+With that in mind, here are some online side jobs – perfect for those just after a little extra income, or as a part-time complement to another job – as part of a portfolio career.

 45. User Tester

 Companies are constantly rolling out new apps and websites, and need people to test them and give their opinion on functionality.
-Each test earns around $10 and takes 10-15 minutes.
+You can make around $10 per test and it takes 10-15 minutes.
 Be aware, however, that there’s not a constant stream of this work, so you cannot extrapolate this into a full-time income.

 46. Survey Taker

-Love them or hate them, online surveys are very popular with people seeking entry-level online jobs.
+Love them or hate them, online surveys are very popular with people seeking entry-level online jobs to make money.
 They don’t pay very well and can be very monotonous – but if you choose the right platforms, you can make a respectable side income.

-Check out this article for some really handy tips on making the most out of surveys.
+Check out this article for some really handy tips on how to make the most out of surveys.

 47. Ebay / Amazon / Facebook Seller